Ian144/Ian144.github.io/PropertyTesting.md

 FsFIXCodeGen generates F# code from a FIX44.xml spec, but there is more than one version of this file, QuickFixJ's version differs slightly from QuickFixN's.
 To test against QuickFiXJ first run FsFIXCodeGen against the version of FIX44.xml that comes with QuickFiXJ (pass the path to FsFIXCodeGen as a command-line parameter).

-This 'echo' testing found issues with FsFIX,
+## Issues found by FsFIXEcho with FsFIX, QuickFIXJ, QuickFIXN and the FIX 4.4 spec

 ### FsFix issues (now resolved)

-1. FsFIX originally assumed that all fields are in the order they appear in the FIX XML spec, this assumption was incorrect, and QuickFixN and QuickFixJ do not work this way, messages sent to either can be echo'd back with the fields in a different order.
+1. FsFIX originally assumed that all fields are in the order they appear in the FIX XML spec, outside of repeating groups this assumption was incorrect, QuickFixN and QuickFixJ do not work this way.

-2. After fixing the issue above FsFIX was confused when an optional field can appear in the message itself, and again inside repeating group inside the message.
+2. After fixing the issue above, FsFIX was confused when an optional field can appear in the message itself and again inside a repeating group inside the message.
 Specifically the SettlementInstructions message contains an optional SettlInstSource field, but this field also appears inside a repeating group inside the SettlementInstructions message.

-### FIX spec issues
+### FIX 4.4 specification issues

-The MiscFeeType and MassCancelRejectReason fields are defined by the FIX spec as Char fields, meaning they can be of any single character.
-But MiscFeeType.Agent, MiscFeeType.CONVERSION, MiscFeeType.PER_TRANSACTION and MassCancelRejectReason.OTHER have two character values.
-This did not flag errors when running FsFIX property tests, it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
+The MiscFeeType and MassCancelRejectReason fields are defined by the FIX spec as Char fields, but MiscFeeType.Agent, MiscFeeType.CONVERSION, MiscFeeType.PER_TRANSACTION and MassCancelRejectReason.OTHER have two character values.
+This did not create test failureswhen running FsFIX property tests, it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
 This looks like an issue with FIX4.4, as these fields are of type 'String' in FIX5.0.

 ```xml
 <field name="MiscFeeType" number="139" type="CHAR">